pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Web Tier
 ========

-This section contains suggestions for using uWSGI ``@postfork`` decorator.
+This section contains suggestions for uWSGI users.

 uWSGI
 -----

 uWSGI has a `postfork decorator
 <http://uwsgi-docs.readthedocs.io/en/latest/PythonDecorators.html#uwsgidecorators.postfork>`__
-that can be used with Django and Flask and other frameworks if you are running in prefork mode.
+that can be used with Django and Flask and other frameworks.
+The ``@postfork`` may be appropriate if you are running uWSGI in prefork mode.
+Other decorators are available.

-Your ``wsgi.py`` file can have a module-level function decorated with the ``@postfork`` decorator that initialises your eventsourcing application for the Web application process.
+Your ``wsgi.py`` file can have a module-level function decorated with the ``@postfork`` decorator that initialises your eventsourcing application for the Web application process after child workers have been forked.

 .. code:: python